 Final Word

 You were made to sleep.
-Not just to rest your body, but to release, to trust, to practice the daily surrender of giving your life back to the One who holds it.
+Not just to rest your body, but to release, to trust, to practice the daily surrender of giving your life back to the One who holds it securely.

 These 25 Bible verses for sleep aren’t a formula.
-They’re an invitation — the same one Jesus gave two thousand years ago: Come to me.
+They’re an invitation — the same one Jesus extended two thousand years ago: Come to me.
 I will give you rest.